mrpetro/OpenBreed/README.md

 ## Current editor functionality

-ABTA (PC):
+**ABTA:**
  - Possibility to view maps with their original color palettes, tiles and properties
  - Possibility to view tile sets associated with maps
  - Possibility to view sprite sets associated with maps
- - Level password generator (works for Amiga platform too)
+ - Level password generator (works for PC and Amiga platforms)

+**ABHC:**
+ - Possibility to view maps with their original color palettes, tiles and properties
+ - Possibility to view tile sets associated with maps

  ## TODO

  TBD